jakazzy/auth-application/README.md

 ## Running the project
-visiting the URL below in the browser
+    visiting the URL below in the browser <br>
     $ localhost:8084/

- should display -
+    should display - <br>
     $ Welcome the the auth application